 Have you paid into different pension schemes over the years?
-Using the Pension Tracing Service can help you know exactly what you are entitled to in retirement.
+Using the Pension Tracing Service can help you get what you are entitled to in retirement.

 Many of us spend our careers working for different companies these days.
 You might also have breaks in your work history, and these can all impact your pension payments.
 You could have made pension payments into several schemes over the years.
 Staying in touch with all the different schemes can be difficult.

-However, knowing what you are entitled to in retirement and how to access your pension is an important puzzle to solve.
-You want to ensure that when you do retire, you receive everything you are entitled to.
-According to the Government, there is currently an estimated £400 million in unclaimed pension savings.
+However, knowing what you are entitled to in retirement and how to access your pension is vital.
+After all, we all want to ensure we receive everything we’re entitled to when we retire.
+According to the DWP, Department for Work and Pensions, there is currently an estimated £400 million in unclaimed pension savings.

 To ensure your pensions aren’t unclaimed, you can use the Pension Tracing Service.
 Here is a look at how the service works.

 Most pension schemes have to send you a statement each year outlining your pension pot.
 But it is possible to lose contact with your pension provider.
 Perhaps you’ve moved house or weren’t aware you were enrolled with a specific pension scheme.